-64 Project registration occurs upon completing the initial verification and issuance of credits.
+&lt;sup>64 Project registration occurs upon completing the initial verification and issuance of credits.

-65 The Assembly is the highest community body where decisions are made.
+&lt;sup>65 The Assembly is the highest community body where decisions are made.
 All Assemblies to comply with social safeguards are subject to the internal rules of the community or communal group.

-66 Project registration occurs upon completing the initial verification and issuance of credits.
+Project registration occurs upon completing the initial verification and issuance of credits.

-67 Confidential information may be redacted; for further considerations or guidance, consult with the Reserve.
+&lt;sup>67 Confidential information may be redacted; for further considerations or guidance, consult with the Reserve.

-Section of GFP Verification Items Land Tenure Required at Material to Review Level of Professional Judgment Verification Review Guidelines SS1 Forest Carbon Carbon Communities and Communal Lands Initial Assembly Act/meeting notes where presentation was made, including an agenda and any follow up questions and comments.
-A list of the names of all attendees, Low Verification is complete if: theThe Assembly Act/meeting notes have been archived following an Assembly/meeting 5.9, 7.2 3.9, 7.2 Project Concepts Public and Private lands Verification 3. and, if available, their contact information.
-PowerPoint, if available, or summary of points reviewed and included in the Project Data Report. the The Assembly Act/meeting notes and PowerPoint (or Communities and Communal Lands 1. indicates that costs and division of costs and labor were discussed during the Assembly(ies)/meeting(s), summary of points reviewed) indicate costs and benefits were discussed at an Assembly/meeting. anAn agenda for the 3.9, 7.2 3.9, 7.2 SS2 Anticipated Costs Public and Private lands Initial Verification including an agenda and any follow up questions and comments.
-A list of the names of all attendees, and, if available, their contact information.
-PowerPoint, if available, or summary of points reviewed Low Assembly/meeting has been included in the Project Data Report. • aA list of names of attendees and, if available, their contact information (verifier may interview attendees) has been included in the Project Data SS3 3.9, 7.2 Anticipated Benefits Communities and Communal Lands - Initial 1.
-Assembly Act that indicates that benefits and distribution of benefits were discussed during the Assembly(ies), including an agenda and any follow up questions and comments as well as sources for carbon prices.
-A list of the names of all attendees, and, if available, their contact information.
-PowerPoint, if available, or summary of points reviewed Low Report. - the The verification team has interviewed the Project Coordinator independent of the project developer and confirms all themes detailed in SS1-SS3 were discussed in a community Assembly/meeting; the verification team may interview other community members/meeting participants if needed.
-Public and Private lands Verification 2.
+Section of GFP Verification Items Land Tenure Required at Material to Review Level of Professional Judgment Verification Review Guidelines 3.9, 7.2 SS1 Forest Carbon Communities and Communal Lands Initial Assembly Act/meeting notes where presentation was made, including an agenda and any follow up questions and comments.
+A list of the names of all attendees.
+Low Verification is complete if: The Assembly Act/meeting notes have been archived following an Assembly/meeting 3.9, 7.2 Project Concepts Public and Private lands Verification and, if available, their contact information.3.
+PowerPoint, if available, or summary of points reviewed and included in the Project Data Report.
+The Assembly Act/meeting notes and PowerPoint (or summary of points reviewed) and SS2 3.9, 7.2 Anticipated Costs Communities and Communal Lands Assembly Act/meeting notes that indicates that costs and division of costs and labor were discussed during the Assembly(ies)/meeting(s), including an agenda and any indicate costs and benefits were discussed at an Assembly/meeting. • An agenda for the Assembly/meeting has been 3.9, 7.2 Public and Private lands Initial Verification follow up questions and comments.
+2. A list of the names of all attendees, and, if available, their contact information.
+3. PowerPoint, if available, or summary of points reviewed Low included in the Project Data Report. • A list of names of attendees and, if available, their contact information (verifier may interview attendees) has been included in the Project Data 3.9, 7.2 SS3 Communities and Communal Lands Initial Assembly Act that indicates that benefits and distribution of benefits were discussed during the Assembly(ies), including an agenda and any follow up questions and comments as well Low Report.
+The verification team has interviewed the Project Coordinator independent of the project developer and confirms all themes detailed in SS1-SS3 were discussed in a community 3.5, 7.2 Anticipated Benefits Public and Private lands Verification as sources for carbon prices.
+2. A list of the names of all attendees, and, if available, their contact information.
+PowerPoint, if available, or summary of points reviewed LOW Assembly/meeting; the verification team may interview other community members/meeting participants if needed.